 So, you’ve moved to Google G Suite.
 Congratulations!
-Like many system admins, you may be noticing that you suddenly don’t have the visibility and control over who is sharing what information that you used to.
-With a Google cloud access security CASB, you can have your cake and eat it, too.
+Like many system admins, you may be noticing that you suddenly don’t have the same visibility and control over who is sharing what information.
+With a Google cloud access security like CASB, you can have your cake and eat it too.

 A Brief History of CASB

-First, what is CASB?
-In the beginning, there was what most people think of when they think of cybersecurity: network security.
-Network security evolved as the Internet became mainstream and cyber criminals first became a financial threat.
-It includes perimeter-based technology, such as proxies, firewalls, and secure gateways to protect a network from external intrusion.
+What is CASB?
+In the beginning there was network security, which is what most people think of when they think of cybersecurity.
+Network security evolved as the Internet became mainstream and cybercriminals first became a financial threat.
+Network secuirty includes perimeter-based technology, such as proxies, firewalls, and secure gateways to protect a network from external intrusion.

 Network security is as important and relevant today as it’s ever been.
-But shifts to cloud computing technology exposes vulnerabilities in its traditional perimeter-centric approach to data security.
+But with all the shifts to cloud computing technology, vulnerabilities in network secuirty’s traditional perimeter-centric approach are being exposed.
 Thus, the CASB industry was born.

-CASB, or Cloud Access Security Broker, is a term coined by Gartner to describe the host of solutions that secure cloud-based applications, like Google G Suite, Office 365, and Slack.
-The first solutions in the market use traditional proxy agents and/or gateways to try to secure cloud applications.
-But, later, a new generation of CASB came along that is built to work with the applications native APIs—essentially making the tool a part of the cloud application itself.
-This breakthrough has led to a revolution of cloud security technology and functionality that makes cloud computing both affordable, convenient, and secure for organizations of all sizes.
+CASB, or Cloud Access Security Broker, is a term coined by Gartner to describe the host of solutions that secure cloud-based applications like Google G Suite, Office 365, and Slack.
+The first solutions in the market used traditional proxy agents and/or gateways to try to secure cloud applications.
+Then a new generation of CASBs came along that were made to work with the application’s native APIs—essentially making the tool a part of the cloud application.
+This breakthrough has led to a revolution in cloud security technology and functionality that makes cloud computing affordable, convenient, and secure for organizations of all sizes.